Anonymous4MySubmission/Medical_MLLMs_Fail/README.md

-# VGRefine: Inference-Time Visual Grounding Refinement for Medical MLLMs
+# How Do Medical MLLMs Fail?
+A Study on Visual Grounding in Medical Images

 This repository provides the code and evaluation scripts for our paper **"How Do Medical MLLMs Fail?
 A Study on Visual Grounding in Medical Images"** .